mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/critical_thinking.md

 8. [Peak: Secrets from the New Science of Expertise](https://www.amazon.com/Peak-Secrets-New-Science-Expertise-ebook/dp/B011H56MKS)
 9. [How to solve it](https://www.amazon.com/How-Solve-Aspect-Mathematical-Method-ebook)
 10. [Informal Logic: A Pragmatic Approach pdf](https://www.amazon.sg/Informal-Logic-Pragmatic-Douglas-Walton/dp/0521713803/ref=cm_cr_arp_d_product_top?ie=UTF8)
+11. [Intuition Pumps and Other Tools for Thinking by Daniel C. Dennett]

 ## Notes from Rajan
 1. He doesn't trust his memory, and believes that he is so bad at remembering things.